nham/wabbo/blog/2014/22aug_on_bananas.md

 My pull request to fix this first bug is [here](https://github.com/rust-lang/rust/pull/16590).

 So that change fixed the problematic "bananas" example I had found, but only by causing the method to use a different, simpler string matching algorithm which was (presumably) not broken.
 But there was still a problem somewhere in the other string matching algorithm, `TwoWaySearcher`.
+For example, `"012345678901234567890anana".contains("nana")` still returns false since the haystack is large enough that `TwoWaySearcher` gets used.

 This problem (predictably) turned out to be more difficult to pinpoint, and I am not as confident that my proposed fix is correct, so I will just describe it briefly.
 The `TwoWaySearcher` type is an implementation of the "Two-way algorithm", first introduced in [this paper](http://www-igm.univ-mlv.fr/~mac/Articles-PDF/CP-1991-jacm.pdf).
 By reading this and the [glibc implementation of Two-way algorithm](https://sourceware.org/git/?p=glibc.git;a=blob_plain;f=string/str-two-way.h;hb=HEAD), which has excellent comments, I noticed that one part of the Rust code did not exactly match what was in the paper.
 Specifically, on p.
 670 of the paper you can find this function: